bootlin/training-materials/slides/audio-pipewire/audio-pipewire.typ

     - Some object types also contain *params*.
 Those might be configurable by other clients.

-      - They get used for format negociation & conversion, volume control, etc.
+      - They get used for format negotiation & conversion, volume control, etc.

   ],